28 Feb Why did God Create Evil?

 God’s mind is not like ours, nor his ways are like our ways (Isaiah 55:8).
 God is both merciful and calculated.
 He knew that he needed to save the human race through Jesus Christ (Ephesians 1:4-6, 1 Peter 1:20).
 He knew there would be big sacrifices in order to have the best outcome of peace on Earth (Revelation 22:3).
 This is why after Adam and Eve sinned, he was able to speak forth the solution by stating that the woman’s seed will crush the serpent (Genesis 3:15).

 When Jesus Christ died, he brought forth a shield to those who truly believe through his blood and the Holy Spirit (John 15:26, Ephesians 4:30, Hebrews 10:19, Hebrews 2:14-15, Hebrews 13:12).
 However if you don’t truly believe and continue living the same sinful life you will still be part of the curse of sin (Romans 8:13).
 Since sin is the only way Satan and his demons can operate and destroy humanity (John 10:10, 1 Peter 5:8, Proverbs 28:15).
 The evil we see today is cause by human beings allowing Satan and his kingdom to get into their minds.
 The soul is connected to the mind.
 If Satan can get a hold of your mind, he can take possession of your soul.
 This is why people can kill their own children.
-If a thought keeps coming up in your mind and you don’t subdue, that thought becomes an action.
-This also why morality is not a set thing in the world.
+If a thought keeps coming up in your mind and you don’t subdue it and cast out that spirit, that thought can become an action.
+This also why morality is not a set thing in this world.
 Some countries think it is OK to marry children while some don’t.
+However God’s morality is set and nothing can change that.

 Accept Jesus Christ